Lemoncode/svelte-workshop/06-fetch-github-api/README.md

 npm run dev
 ```

-- So far so good, but this approach does not cover more complex scenario,
+- So far so good, but this approach does not cover more complex scenarios,
   for instance what if we just add an input to change the organization name
   and a button to trigger the search?
 In this case we can make of the builtin Svelte lifecycle for components.